 Is Hemp Flower Legal in Kentucky?

-Hemp flower is legal in Kentucky, only if marketed, sold, or distributed by and to a person in Kentucky who holds a license from the Kentucky Department of Agriculture (KDA) or an institution of higher education.
+State law imposes several restrictions on hemp flower and hemp-derived products.
+Namely, hemp flower is legal in Kentucky, only if marketed, sold, or distributed by and to a person in Kentucky who holds a license from the Kentucky Department of Agriculture (KDA) or an institution of higher education.

 Whole hemp buds;